elwizard33/DCC-Node-API-N8N/README.md

 3. Execute to get derived address.

 ### 5. Validate Address
+### 6. Matcher: Get Order Book
+1. Resource = Matcher, Operation = Get Order Book.
+2. Fill Amount Asset and Price Asset (use `DCC` for the native asset).
+3. Optionally set Depth.
+4. Execute to get bids/asks and market info.

+### 7. Matcher: Place Limit Order (user-friendly form)
+1. Resource = Matcher, Operation = Place Limit Order.
+2. Provide Amount Asset, Price Asset, Order Type (buy/sell), Amount (long units), Price (long units), Fee, Fee Asset, Sender Public Key, Expiration, Version.
+3. Execute; the node builds the order JSON for you and sends it to the matcher.
+4. If you prefer to paste raw JSON, enable "Use Raw Order JSON" and supply the full order object.

+### 8. Matcher: Cancel Order(s)
+1. Resource = Matcher, Operation = Cancel Order (by Pair) or Cancel All Orders.
+2. By default, use the form fields: Sender Address, Order ID (optional to cancel all in pair), Timestamp (0 to auto), Signature (optional if your matcher requires it).
+3. For advanced cases, enable "Use Raw Cancel JSON" and paste the exact body expected by the matcher.

+Notes:
+- Matcher Base URL will be taken from the `DccMatcherApi` credential when provided; otherwise the node uses the "Matcher Base URL" field on the node.
+- Amount/Price are expected in long units (smallest units) as per matcher conventions.
 1. Resource = Utility, Operation = Validate Address.
 2. Provide the address string.
 3. Execute to get validation result.